 The United Nations Principles for Responsible Investment signatories are asset owners who commit to integrating ESG factors into investment decision-making and publicly demonstrate commitment to responsible investment.
 The PRI works to understand the investment implications of ESG factors as well as support its international network of investor signatories in incorporating these ESG factors into their investments and ownership decisions.
-Shorenstein will continue to comply with the PRI and formally submit our compliance for the first time in 2023.
+Shorenstein intends to continue to comply with the PRI and formally submit our compliance for the first time in 2023.

-The ESG team updated the tenant-facing property scorecards and created investor-facing ESG scorecards.
-These scorecards aim to educate the stakeholders on relevant ESG information about the specific property or fund, showing ESG opportunities and ESG progress made.
-These scorecards were a cross-departmental effort between Property Management and the Investments team.
+The ESG team updated the tenant-facing property Green Scorecards and created investor-facing ESG Scorecards.
+These ESG Scorecards aim to educate the stakeholders on relevant ESG information about the specific property or fund, showing ESG opportunities and ESG progress made.
+These ESG Scorecards were a cross-departmental effort between Property Management and the Investments team.
 The ESG Team plans to continually update these communications and develop more resources for stakeholders.